DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - Download **relevant** firmware files.
 Note "relevant" and the plural form "firmwares".
 - Connect the controller to a panel/light
 - Connect the power brick to the panel, plug the powerbrick into the wall socket, power up the device.
 Give it a minute.
-- Find the access point SSID broadcasted by the controller in the wireless settings of a PC, MAC, Android or IOS phone.
+- Find the access point SSID broadcast by the controller in the wireless settings of a PC, MAC, Android or IOS phone.
 Typically named `Elements ABCD` for an elements controller.
 - Connect to this SSID with your PC, MAC, whatever.
 - From the web-browser of your wireless client (PC, MAC, whatever), access the address [http://192.168.2.1/](http://192.168.2.1/).
 Note *http*, not *https*.
 You should get a simple web-page identifying your current firmware version and some other details.
 And two buttons, 'Browse...' and 'Upload File'.
 - Choose the first firmware in the list below having a version *after* the one you have by hitting the 'Browse...' button